 We take reasonable technical and organisational measures to protect your personal information, including:

-- Encryption of data at rest via Supabase
+- Encryption of data at rest via Supabase’s managed PostgreSQL infrastructure.

-- Access controls limiting who can access your data within our organisation and service providers
+- Access controls limiting who can access your data within our organisation and service providers, applied through Data Processing Agreements where required.

 The level of security protection is proportionate to the sensitivity of the personal information involved.
 No method of transmission or storage is 100% secure.
 If you become aware of any security concern, please contact us at admin@litlist.ca.